NLnetLabs/unbound-manual/source/topics/core/monitoring.rst

 enabled, more statistics are collected, for example what types of queries are sent to the resolver.
 Otherwise, only the total number of queries is collected.

-Statistics can be printed to the log file using ``statistics-interval``, but here we'll focus on using :doc:`/manpages/unbound-control` to obtain statistics on demand.
+Statistics can be printed to the log file using :ref:`statistics-interval:<unbound.conf.statistics-interval>`, but here we'll focus on using :doc:`/manpages/unbound-control` to obtain statistics on demand.
 If you set a ``statistics-interval``, every interval it is printed to the logfile.

-To use ``unbound-control``, first set it up using the ``unbound-control-setup`` script.
+To use ``unbound-control``, first set it up using the :ref:`unbound-control-setup<manpages/unbound-control:Set Up>` script.
 See howto setup unbound.
-Then you can use the ``unbound-control stats`` command to print out the statistics on demand.
+Then you can use the :ref:`unbound-control stats<unbound-control.commands.stats>` command to print out the statistics on demand.

 Various graphing tools expect the counters to go up over time.
 Some may expect counters to be reset to 0 since the previous statistics printout.
-The ``statistics-cumulative`` option controls the behaviour of Unbound.
+The :ref:`statistics-cumulative:<unbound.conf.statistics-cumulative>` option controls the behaviour of Unbound.
 By default it is set to ``no``, which resets values to zero after stat printout.

 .. code-block:: text